Cardiac Sarcoidosis

 There is no single test capable of diagnosing cardiac sarcoidosis.

-The diagnosis is made by specialists with experience in managing this condition, often with the aid of advanced cardiac imaging such as cardiac MRI and PET scans.
+The diagnosis is made by specialists with experience in managing this condition, often with the aid of advanced cardiac imaging.

 How is it treated?